vanderleijrs/vanderleijrs/README.md

 ### Hi there 👋 ###

 My name is Vanderlei Rodrigues and I am from Brazil (🇧🇷).
-I am currently working at Sicredi, I am working to become a best Developer every day,I have always loved tecnology, English language and to acquire new knowledge.
+I am currently working at Sicredi, I am working and studing every day to become a best Developer ,I have always loved tecnology, English language and to acquire new knowledge.
 In my free time I like to  watch soccer games(⚽️),essentially GRÊMIO FBPA games, to watch movies (🎞️) and series (📺).

 Would you like to connect with me?